Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Dexterity score by 1, to a maximum of 20.

 ###### Parry
-If you're holding a :wp-prop-finesse: Finesse weapon and another creature hits you with a melee attack, you can take a **:rsc-r: Reaction**{ .rsc } to add your Proficiency Bonus to your Armour Class, potentially causing the attack to miss you.
+If you're holding a **:wp-prop-finesse: Finesse**{.dmg-bps} weapon and another creature hits you with a melee attack, you can take a **:rsc-r: Reaction**{ .rsc } to add your Proficiency Bonus to your Armour Class, potentially causing the attack to miss you.
 You gain this bonus to your AC against melee attacks until the start of your next turn.

 ---